 The treatment modality of a therapist is often overlooked by clients, but it can say a lot about a therapist.
 Just to give you an idea, there are over 500 psychotherapy modalities out there, with more created every month.
 I could create my own modality tomorrow if I wanted to.
 The point is, not all modalities are equal.
 Some have been vetted and "put to the test" far more than others.
 Most are outdated and are simply "pet" theories with little scientific rigour.

 Why evidence-based treatments?
 Because we are all susceptible to biases and assumptions, therapists included.
-Just take a few examples like: confirmation bias, Dunning-Kruger effect, attentional bias, selective perception, hindsight bias, illusion of control, illusory correlation, overconfidence, Semmelweis effect, and salience bias.
+Just take a few examples like: confirmation bias, Dunning-Kruger effect, attentional bias, selective perception, hindsight bias, illusion of control, illusory correlation, overconfidence, Semmelweis effect, Hot-cold empathy gap, and salience bias.
 Given that we can be easily deceived by our intuitions we need a stricter criterion to separate the "wheat from the chaff."
 We need to know what really works.
 Clear reasoning, research, and evidence are the best tools we have for correcting these biases and assumptions.
 Otherwise, you're just getting someone's opinion.

 Conclusion